Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 440:
 - By cyanflower.
 - A basic redesign of the original cube, now with an additional splatter affected by player color.

+cube 441:
+- By CraZyboy6484.
+- Direct reference to scratch, one of the shopkeepers in GD.

 cube 444:
 - By Aleiz21.